-- vegetable oil, for brushing
+- vegetable oil for brushing

-- 3 cups granulated sugar
+- 3 cups (600g) granulated sugar

-- 1 1/4 cups light corn syrup
+- 1¼ cups light corn syrup

-- 1/4 teaspoon salt
+- ¼ teaspoon kosher salt

 - 2 teaspoons pure vanilla extract

-- 1/8 teaspoon pure peppermint extract
+- ⅕ teaspoon pure peppermint extract

-- 1 1/2 cups confectioners' sugar
+- 1½ cups (180g) powdered sugar

-- 6-7 candy canes, crushed
+- 6-7 peppermint candy canes crushed

-- Lightly oil a 9 x 13 inch baking pan, line with parchment paper and lightly oil the paper.
+- Lightly oil a 9 x 13-inch baking pan, line with parchment paper, and lightly oil the paper.
 Set aside.

-- Remove from heat and slowly pour it into the gelatin mixture, while the mixer is over low speed.
-Gradually turn up to high speed and continue to beat mixture for another 12-15 minutes, or until stiff and holds peak.
+- Remove the mixture from heat and slowly pour it into the gelatin mixture, while the mixer is over low speed.
+Gradually turn the mixture to high speed and continue to beat for another 12 to 15 minutes, or until the mixture is stiff and holds peak.
 Beat in the vanilla and peppermint extract.